-There are several student organizations that tend to draw the attention of economics majors interested in gaining real-world experience and contacts for future careers.
+There are several student organizations that draw the attention of economics majors interested in gaining real-world experience and contacts for future careers.

-Omicron Delta Epsilon (ODE) is the international honor society in Economics.
+Omicron Delta Epsilon (ODE) is the international honor society in economics.
 It was founded in 1963 and the Davidson chapter of ODE was inaugurated in 1966.
+Induction into ODE is by invitation of the Economics Department faculty.

-This student-run program sponsored by Omicron Delta Epsilon, the economics honor society, pairs economics majors, minors, and others with a demonstrated interest in economics, with Davidson Alumni in the Charlotte community.
+This student-run program, sponsored by Omicron Delta Epsilon, pairs economics majors, minors, and others with a demonstrated interest in economics, with Davidson Alumni in the Charlotte community.
 The alumni act as career mentors, providing insight, advice, contacts, or networking opportunities.
 For more information, contact Professor Vikram Kumar.

 The Davidson College Pre-Business Society is a network of Davidson students pursuing a post-graduate education or career in business.
 The society serves as a forum for discussion for students with similar goals, experiences, and challenges.
 The society also seeks to provide educational and networking opportunities for its members by hosting speakers from diverse backgrounds and offering a mentorship program to its participants.
 Working with Davidson Career Services and faculty with business backgrounds, the society also offers career preparation and assistance with graduate school applications.